yoondoong/gulp-workshop/README.md

 ### CoffeeScript

 What if we want our page to be interactive?
 We need some sort of JavaScript.
-We wrote a `.coffee` file so need to copmpile it. `gulp-coffescript` can achieve this for us easily!
+We wrote a `.coffee` file so need to compile it. `gulp-coffescript` can achieve this for us easily!
 And `gulp-uglify` minimizes the resulting `.js` file nicely!

 First download the plugins:
 :computer: `npm install --save-dev gulp-coffeescript gulp-uglify`